Antimony51122/Elingling_On_Time/Documentation/source/func/player.rst

     Elingling vs Elina

 When switching horizontal movement state, the sprite has to switch to corresponding ones.
 This has been accomplished using the Unity Animator.
-The transition logic between animations is simply actualised by manipulating the ``OnBicycle`` boolean variable which has been shown in above functions.
+The transition logic between animations is simply actualised by manipulating the :any:`OnBicycle` boolean variable which has been shown in above functions.

 .. figure:: ../_static/screenshots_unity/animator.png
     :align: center